 If instructors need a room to provide testing accommodations, the first option should be to reach out to their department’s curriculum contact to utilize the Registrar’s office room reservation system by emailing firstname.lastname@example.org with the following information: Class associated with the request, Department Name, Date Needed, Size and/or Configuration, Special Equipment Needed, Reservation Beginning and End Time.

-We are also partnering with the U-M Library to provide spaces for testing accommodations this semester.
-These spaces are available beginning 9/27/21 for this purpose.
+We have also partnered with the U-M Library to provide spaces for testing accommodations this semester.

 While the Library is providing access to these spaces for testing accommodations, the Library does not provide actual test proctoring services.
 Instructors must provide the proctors, but SSD will reimburse them for their time until the Testing Accommodation Center is fully operational.
 After that point, instructors must work with SSD to see if reimbursement will be available for proctoring services performed outside of the TAC.